3320ot/JPG-to-message/README.md

 # JPG-to-message
-This program convert pictures to messages
+This program convert pictures to messages.
-Place location of your file into sourse code
+Place location of your file into sourse code.